 Allstate started shifting away from checks in 2013, seeking greater efficiencies and reduced fraud.
 “We first began offering claims via ACH, but adoption was low since most customers didn’t know their routing and account numbers,” says Lynn Cirrincione, Allstate’s cash and banking director.
 Cirrincione reached out to BofAML about a payment method that would accomplish the company’s goals while making it easier for customers to receive funds.

 BofAML's disbursements team recognized the power of Allstate’s opportunity.
-Having originally partnered with clearXchange, LLC, BofAML was already exploring ways to adapt the service for business clients when clearXchange was acquired by Early Warning Services, LLC and began its transformation into the Zelle Network.
-Drawing on its history of payments innovation, the bank leveraged the clearXchange service -- which will soon become Zelle® -- to launch Digital Disbursements -- a brand new way for companies to send money to almost anyone with a U.S. bank account.
+Having originally partnered with clearXchange, LLC, BofAML was already exploring ways to adapt the service for business clients when clearXchange was acquired by Early Warning Services, LLC and began its transformation into the Zelle Network®.
+Drawing on its history of payments innovation, the bank leveraged the clearXchange service -- which will soon become Zelle® -- to launch Digital Disbursements -- a fast, safe and easy way for companies to send money to almost anyone with a bank account in the U.S.

 ENABLING MOBILE B2C PAYMENTS

-Since 2011, millions of individuals have used clearXchange and Zelle to send money using just the recipient's email address or U.S. mobile number without the need to share sensitive bank-account details.
+Since 2011, millions of individuals have used clearXchange and Zelle to send money using just the recipient's email address or U.S. mobile number without the need to share bank-account details.
 With Digital Disbursements, BofAML helped Allstate become the first company to leverage the technology for business-to-consumer payments.
 After a successful pilot, Allstate began offering Digital Disbursements to all customers in 2015.

 The process is easy to navigate.
-Allstate initiates a payment using the customer’s email address or mobile phone number.
-During a simple one-time registration, the customer links his or her bank account information to the email address or mobile phone number, through their bank or clearXchange.com.
+Allstate initiates a payment using the customer’s email address or U.S. mobile phone number.
+During a simple one-time enrollment, the customer links his or her bank account information to the email address or U.S. mobile phone number, through their bank or clearXchange.com.
 Funds arrive directly into the customer’s bank account to help them quickly get back on their feet.
-And since Zelle® maintains a record of the registration, customers only need to register once.
-All future payments to registered customers are completed automatically.
+And since Zelle® maintains a record of the enrollment, customers only need to enroll once.
+All future payments to enrolled customers are completed automatically.

 ACHIEVING MUTUAL BENEFITS